 - ½-inch ginger root

 - ½ organic lemon, peeled

-Turmeric has liver protecting effects, including against NSAIDs (non-steroidal anti-inflammatory drugs) and other toxins.
-It acts as an antioxidant and reduces the body’s production of cytokines, which cause systemic irritation.
-You can make a delicious liver health drink using turmeric.
+Turmeric has liver-protecting effects and can defend against many types of toxins.
+It also has antioxidant activity and reduces the body’s production of cytokines, which cause systemic irritation.
+You can make a delicious turmeric drink for your liver.